Quenching of satellite galaxies of Milky Way analogues: reconciling theory and observations: Comparison of observed and simulated quenched fractions

 We investigate first the un-scaled quenched fractions, now comparing \texttt{ARTEMIS} with the SAGA survey.
 The top panel of Fig.~\ref{fig:quenched_frac_SAGA} shows the mean quenched fractions in the simulations, using our adopted SAGA,${\mu}$ selection, compared with that derived from the SAGA data by \citet{mao2021}.
-The red error bars, also from \citet{mao2021}, show what the quenched fractions would be if all the satellites that have not been followed up spectroscopically would be quenched, therefore a maximal upper limit.
+The red error bars, also from \citet{mao2021}, show the maximum quenched fraction were all the satellites not followed up spectroscopically to be quenched.
+The orange error bars correspond to the 1-sigma shot noise uncertainties derived by \citet{mao2021}, whereas the black error bars on the simulation data points correspond to 2-sigma uncertainties.
 In general, there is a reasonable agreement with the observations, with \texttt{ARTEMIS} showing only slightly elevated quenched fractions with respect to SAGA.
 This should be contrasted with the findings of \citet{karunakaran2021}, who find much larger tensions between SAGA and the Auriga and \texttt{APOSTLE} simulations.
 Note that the trend here for \texttt{ARTEMIS} differs slightly from that shown in Fig.~\ref{fig:quenched_frac_var} due to differences in the stellar mass binning, as we have attempted to match the binning strategy of \citet{mao2021} for the comparison in Fig.~\ref{fig:quenched_frac_SAGA}.

 The above comparison does not account for the somewhat different host mass/luminosity distributions of \texttt{ARTEMIS} and SAGA.
 Even though the two samples have similar mean K-band luminosities, their distribution of luminosities is not the same (see figure~2 in \citealt{font2021}) and since the abundance of satellites does not scale linearly with K-band luminosity (see below), the stacked quenched fractions will not in general be representative of the mean K-band luminosities of the two samples.
-The result will depend on the detailed distributions.
+The result will somewhat depend on the detailed distributions.
 To account for differences in the host K-band distributions, so that the quenched fractions are representative of the mean K-band luminosities, we first recall the scaling relation between the satellite abundance and the host $K$-band magnitude from \citet{font2021}:

 Note that this relation was derived from the \texttt{ARTEMIS} simulations after having applied the SAGA selection criteria described above, including the surface brightness cut, but it also describes the actual SAGA trends very well (see figure~7 of \citealt{font2021}).